ivan01-tech/linear-systems-solver/README.md

 # linear-systems-solver
-A simple app that can solver a linear systems with n unknow
+A simple app that can solve a linear systems with n unknow